springfuse/springfuse.github.com/features.md

 This is the business layer that you code manually.
 But you do not start from scratch, you can use within your service implementation the entity managers that are generated.
 Note that Springfuse generates the following services.
-All service implementation are annotated with <code>@Service</code>.
+All service implementation are annotated with `@Service`.

 ## Password Service

 This is a simple service to allow users to reset or change their password.
 Upon password reset an email is sent to the end user.

-## Email Service with Javamail and Velocity

-Springfuse generates an Email sending interface and implementation that allows you to send template-based email messages.
-Email can be sent synchronously or asynchronously.
-It leverages JavaMail and Spring's <code>VelocityEngineUtils</code> class.
-Springfuse generates some velocity templates for the reset password service, as you would expect the email service supports localization.

-By default we provide a Javamail configuration ready to be used with Gmail, it uses SSL.

 ## Named Query Util Service